-The library's collection contains over 5,000 books, 200 print journals, and has access to over 4,000 online journals and 100 eBooks including nursing, medical, and allied health resources.
+The library's collection contains over 5,000 books, 200 print journals, and has access to over 4,000 online journals and 100 eBooks including nursing, medical, and allied health resources, and electronic interlibrary loan services.
 Audiovisual and electronic resources are also available.
 Online access to Pubmed and The Cumulative Index to Nursing and Allied Health Literature (CINAHL) is provided via a suite of database programs through EBSCO.
+In addition, the OVID database offers access to 81 Lippincott journals in the Nursing Full Text Plus and Clinical and Essential Hospital Collections.
+Students may access these electronic resources at any time from home.

 The spacious facility is the media center for students, faculty, physicians, and other health system personnel.
-The students can enjoy refreshments while watching the big screen television in the Treehouse Café.
+The students can enjoy refreshments while watching the big screen television in the Treehouse Café student lounge.